Kevin Anderson (tennis): 2012: Second ATP title

-2013: Grand Slam 4th-round appearance
+2013: Grand Slam fourth round

 Anderson started the year at the Sydney International, where he reached the final, but lost to Australian Bernard Tomic in three sets.

 At the 2013 Australian Open, he defeated Fernando Verdasco in the third round, but lost to Tomáš Berdych in the fourth round.
 This was his career best in any Grand Slam event.

 He played at Indian Wells, where he knocked out fourth seed David Ferrer.
 He reached the quarterfinals there before losing to Tomáš Berdych.
 He reached the fourth round of the French Open, before falling to Ferrer in straight sets.
 At Wimbledon, he lost in the third round to Berdych.
 He reached the final in Atlanta in July, but lost his third final of the year in three tiebreaks to John Isner.

 2014: Four wins against top-5 opponents

 Anderson started the year by reaching the fourth round of the Australian Open, before being knocked out in straight sets by Tomáš Berdych.
 He then reached the final at Delray Beach, before losing to Marin Čilić in two tiebreaks.
 At the Mexican Open held in Acapulco, he again reached the final, losing to Grigor Dimitrov in three sets, with tiebreaks in the first and third sets.

 In the Indian Wells Masters, Anderson reached the quarterfinals, after beating third seed Stan Wawrinka in three sets.
 He lost to Roger Federer in straight sets.
 At the 2014 Madrid Open, he beat Radek Štěpánek, before losing to Tomáš Berdych.
 He repeated his success of 2013 by again reaching the fourth round in the French Open, before losing to fifth seed David Ferrer in four sets.

-He then reached the quarterfinals of the AEGON Championships held at the Queen's Club, London, before losing to Radek Štěpánek.
+He then reached the quarterfinals of the Aegon Championships held at the Queen's Club, London, before losing to Radek Štěpánek.
 At the Wimbledon Championships he defeated Fabio Fognini to reach the fourth round, where he lost to Andy Murray.

 Anderson made it to the quarterfinals of the Masters 1000 event in Toronto after defeating Fognini and Stanislas Wawrinka.
 At the Cincinnati Masters, he had a disappointing first-round, straight-set exit at the hands of John Isner.

 He made it to the third round of the US Open, where he lost to eventual champion Marin Čilić.
-At the Paris Masters he again defeated Wawrinka to reach the quarterfinals, after which Tomas Berdych beat him.
+At the Paris Masters he again defeated Wawrinka to reach the quarterfinals, after which Tomáš Berdych beat him.
 The South African ended the year no. 16 in the ATP year-end rankings.